Hey friend, I'm Tessie! Along with my family, I'm in the process of renovating a 100 year old historic home. I'd love to share the process with you!

-A space to hang out, create, drink tea, paint, work and find solitude… the office is finally finished!
+My art studio is complete!
+A space to hang out, create, drink tea, paint, work and find solitude.
 Seeing this space come together has been an absolute JOY.

-If you missed the previous two posts of our new house and the office before feel free to go check those out.
+If you missed the previous posts, be sure to check them out of our new house and the office before feel free to go check those out.
 Today is all about the BIG REVEAL and lots of pretty pictures 🙂

 We’ll start with the kitchen/wet bar area.
-I didn’t need a full kitchen but I wanted a place to make tea, have snacks, and wash out my paint trays.
-The blush semihandmade cabinets add the perfect splash of color to this otherwise white space.
+I knew I didn’t need a full kitchen but wanted a place to make tea, have snacks, and wash out my paint trays.
+The blush cabinets add the perfect splash of color to this otherwise white space.

 When designing this space I knew I wanted to showcase my grandma Ethel’s teacups.
 They have brought a sense of wonder ever since I was a little girl and seeing them all lined up helps me feel like my Grandma is close and watching over me.
 Sometimes I take one off the shelf, have a cup of tea and think of her drinking coffee with the bridge ladies.